Skip to content

 Strengths and limitations

 Frequency encoding produces a single numeric column regardless of cardinality, so it handles 40,000 zip codes as easily as 3 brands.
-It requires no target variable, which means no leakage risk.
+It requires no target variable, which means zero leakage risk.
+For a deeper treatment of frequency-based approaches, see Mastering Frequency Encoding.

 Target encoding (mean encoding)

 Target encoding replaces each category with the mean of the target variable for rows in that category.
-Unlike one-hot or frequency encoding, it produces a single column that directly captures the predictive relationship between the feature and the target.
+First formalized by Micci-Barreca (2001), this approach produces a single column that directly captures the predictive relationship between the feature and the target.

 Basic target encoding on the car dataset